awsdocs/amazon-ecr-public-user-guide/doc_source/public-registry-settings.md

 # Updating registry settings<a name="public-registry-settings"></a>

 Your public registry provides settings to configure a custom alias and display name\.

 By default, your public registry is assigned a **default alias** after your first public repository is created\.
-You can request a custom alias for your registry, and if approved, both the default alias and custom alias can be used to access your public repositories\.
-The registry display name appears on each repository in the Amazon ECR Public Gallery if your account has been verified\.
+You can request a **custom alias** for your registry, and if approved, both the default alias and custom alias can be used to access your public repositories\.
+The registry **display name** appears on each repository in the Amazon ECR Public Gallery if your account has been verified\.
 For non\-verified accounts, the display name can be configured but it will not be visible\.

+When requesting a custom alias, the following words or phrases should be avoided:
++ An alias that includes `aws`, `amazon`, or the name of an AWS service
++ An alias using a company name for which you do not have permission to use
++ Generic names, such as `test`, `public`, and `marketplace`
++ Offensive, inappropriate, or non\-inclusive words and phrases

 Use the following steps to edit your public registry settings\.